Kidoz-SDK/KIDOZ_Air_SDK_Example/README.md

 #### App Manifest Definitions:  `..-app.xml` (IMPORTANT)
-For correct flow of the SDK add the following lines in the `<android>` section of your `..-app.xml` file (Application defenition xml file) located in the root of the `src` folder of you project.
+For correct flow of the SDK add the following lines in the `<android>` section of your `..-app.xml` file (Application definition xml file) located in the root of the `src` folder of you project.

 ```xml
 <manifestAdditions><![CDATA[